smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 SupportedVersion = 1 # Default
 ```
-SupportedVersion is the version of the dispatcher that the node supports.
+SupportedVersion is the version of the version of message schema.

 ### ReceiverBufferSize
 ```toml